GI (group): 2013: Debut, Comeback, and "Don't Lie" controversy

-2014 - 2015: Lineup Changes and Comeback
+2014–2015: Lineup Changes and Comeback

 On June 25, 2014, it was announced by GI International Fanclub that Aram had decided to leave the group.
 This came after around two months of silence from Aram's social media accounts, right after coming back from promotion in Japan.
-Representative of SimTong Entertainment initially said to GI International Fanclub that "Aram's withdrawal from GI and our agency is under discussion", but then revealed that "GI will stay as a 5 member group and instead of Aram, a new member will be added in her place."
-It was also announced that GI was preparing for a comeback with the new member, and she would more than likely be taking over Aram's position as main vocalist.
+Representative of SimTong Entertainment initially said to GI International Fanclub that "Aram's withdrawal from GI and our agency is under discussion", but then revealed that "GI will stay as a 5-member group and instead of Aram, a new member will be added in her place."
+It was also announced that GI was preparing for a comeback with the new member, and she would more than likely be taking over Aram's position as the main vocalist.
 Member Hayun uploaded a photo on Twitter on June 19 showing the girls practicing, including a shot of two unknown girls, who fans presumed to be the new members, although they were met with strong criticism when fans noticed that they were lip-syncing during live performances.

 On November 14, 2014 it was revealed through the group's official page that Hayun had also left the group (in August of that year), leaving the group's future in doubt, although it was announced in January 2015 that the group would release a new song in that year.

 On February 24, 2015, AlphaBat's Delta made a post on his Instagram account declaring that G.I. would release their third single on February 25.
 The next day, G.I. member OneKet was revealed to have filed a contract termination lawsuit against Simtong Entertainment citing poor management, and Simtong responded with the claim that OneKet and Aram had breached their contracts.

-On June 29, SimTong Entertainment dropped individual videos for introducing the three new members: Do Kyung, Ji A-min & Hee So.
+On June 29, SimTong Entertainment dropped individual videos to introduce the three new members: Do Kyung, Ji A-min & Hee So.
 The group came back with the new lineup on September 2, surprising fans due to their premature change from the "tomboyish" concept that the group were known and praised for to a far more feminine concept for their 'Doligo Doligo' MV.
-Neither the music video nor the song were well received, with reviewers saying the imagery of the video was "risible, inappropriate [and] tasteless".
+Neither the music video nor the song was well received, with reviewers saying the imagery of the video was "risible, inappropriate [and] tasteless".